What on EARTH is 'Moroccan Harissa'?

 We are not ‘all the same’

 Despite the cultural reality of harissa, I can confidently say that most in the US who believe they know what harissa is vaguely associate it with a very Aladdin-like painting of the Orient.
 ‘Moroccan’, ‘North African’, ‘Middle Eastern’, and even ‘Indian’ come to mind as if all brown people were part of this single monolithic culture.
 This cultural reduction, mostly rooted in fantasy and ignorance, also perpetuates the western myth that anything associated with cultures of color is spicy.
-Unfortunately, many pseudo-harissa brands and products continue to play into these preconceptions in a cheap and lazy attempt to capitalize on America’s ever-growing, multibillion dollar “ethnic food” and hot sauce markets.
-That’s why you may often hear harissa being touted as ‘the next sriracha’’…
+Unfortunately, many pseudo-harissa brands and products continue to play into these preconceptions in an attempt to capitalize on America’s ever-growing, multibillion dollar “ethnic food” and hot sauce markets.
+That’s why you may often hear harissa being touted as ‘the next sriracha'.

 North Africa isn’t a small village